Program in Dance

 DAN 209 Introduction to Movement and Dance Fall, Spring LA

 Designed for people with little or no previous training in dance, the class will be a mixture of movement techniques, improvisation, choreography, observing, writing, and discussing.
 Students will investigate their own movement patterns and delve into many facets of dance and the cultural questions surrounding it.
 We will explore the role of dancer, choreographer, audience member, and critic in relation to such topics as aesthetic questions, politics, identity, religion, and complex views of the human body.
 Two two-hour classes.
 A. Vandenbroucke

-DAN 211 The American Dance Experience and Africanist Dance Practices (also AAS 211) Spring LA
+DAN 211 The American Dance Experience and Africanist Dance Practices (also AAS 211) Fall, Spring LA

 A studio course introducing students to American dance aesthetics and practice, with a focus on how American dance has been influenced by African American choreographers and dancers.
 An ongoing study of movement practices from traditional African dances and those of the African diaspora, touching on American jazz dance, modern dance, and American ballet.
 Studio work will be complemented by readings, video viewings, guest speakers, and dance studies.
 Two two-hour classes.
 D. Harvey Salaam

 DAN 215 Introduction to Dance Across Cultures Fall LA